 Part one of a three-part essay based on the talk I gave at Smashing Conference.

 Imagine you were asked to design a city.
 How might you layout its roads and major features?
 What shape might it take?
-Few designers get this opportunity, but these questions faced the designers of Brasília, which was to become Brazil’s new capital in 1960.
+Few people get the opportunity to address such questions, but the designers of Brasília certainly did.

-The coastal location of Brazil’s previous capital, Rio de Janeiro, meant it was vulnerable to attack.
-The country’s republican constitution, dating back to 1891, stated the capital should be moved closer to the country’s hinterland, yet it wasn’t until Juscelino Kubitschek was elected President in 1956 that this aim would be realised.
+Their modernist creation was to replace the Brazil’s previous capital, Rio de Janeiro.
+Its coastal location meant it was vulnerable to attack, and the country’s constitution had long stated that the capital should be located closer to the country’s hinterland.
+It wasn’t until Juscelino Kubitschek was elected President in 1956 that this aim would be finally realised.
 He had campaigned on a promise of “fifty years of prosperity in five”, and the creation of Brasilìa was a key pledge.

-Kubitschek invited the architect Oscar Niemeyer to design the city’s civic buildings – the Presidential Palace, National Congress, Supreme Court and its Cathedral – and it was Niemeyer’s friend Lúcio Costa who would win the contest to arrange its urban plan.
+Kubitschek invited the architect Oscar Niemeyer to design the city’s civic buildings – the Presidential Palace, National Congress, Supreme Court and its Cathedral – and Niemeyer’s friend Lúcio Costa won the contest to arrange its urban plan.

-Niemeyer and Costa had worked together on a number of projects previously.
-Both were admirers of Le Corbusier, the Swiss-French architect and pioneer of modern urbanism.
+Niemeyer and Costa had worked together on a number of projects already, and both were admirers of Le Corbusier, the Swiss-French architect and pioneer of modern urbanism.
 Le Corbusier believed good architecture produced good societies, and advocated ideas like organising cities around rigid zones within which different activities could take place.
 With Brazil’s vast and unpopulated interior as their canvas, Costa and Niemeyer used these ideas as the basis for their new city.

 However, Costa’s plan contained a fundamental flaw: its fixed layout limited the amount of residential space available.
-As people from across the country flocked to the city in search for work, its population grew rapidly, and Brazil’s deep class structures, subtly racial in origin, soon reasserted themselves.
+As people from across the country flocked to the city in search for work, its population grew rapidly, and Brazil’s deep class structures, subtly racial in origin, began to reassert themselves.
 The workers who had built the city were banished from it.
 After a long fight were they allowed to remain, but in distant satellite towns, away from the middle-classes in the city.

 Reflecting on their plans, the art critic Robert Hughes said1: